FAQs

 - Unincorporated associations

-All applicants need to have filed at least one year's financial statement (which can be audited or unaudited statutory accounts) under their Charity Commission or Companies House filing history.
+- filed at least one year's financial statement (which can be audited or unaudited statutory accounts) under their Charity Commission or Companies House filing history

 Can schools apply to the Active Spaces Fund?

-While schools can apply to the Active Spaces Fund, we won’t fund projects that are solely for the use of school pupils, their families and teachers.
-The application must demonstrate that the facilities will be accessible to the wider community outside of school hours on the same terms as the groups listed above.
-We’re looking for applications that demonstrate existing relationships with community groups (who may already be using the school facilities for sport and physical activity), and letters of support from these groups should be submitted as part of the application.
-We also want to see how the practical elements of opening facilities outside of school hours will be managed, and that the activity can be sustained beyond the funding period.
+Applications should demonstrate existing relationships with community groups (for example, groups already using the school’s facilities for sport and physical activity), and letters of support from these groups should be included as part of the application.
+We also want to understand how the school will manage the practicalities of opening facilities outside of school hours, and how the activity will be sustained beyond the funding period.

 Can organisations outside of London apply?